 - First things first.
 Let students choose the medium of expression/platform.
 Some might prefer to start their blog, some may want to form a series of videos, some may want to visually illustrate their learning journey and others may find joy in building a website of their own.

 - Let students take ownership of their e-portfolio in terms of organization structure.
 Let them decide how they want to share their learning journey, thematically or chronologically.
-Some may decide early on and for some, the structure may evolve as students grow and move forward in academics.
+Some may decide early on and for some, the structure may evolve as students progress in academics.

 - Remember, the portfolio is not just an end product or collection.
 It is a process of reflecting on those artifacts and what those learnings represent.
 Let students reflect on their learning process.